 (d) When it is decided to use a four-handed seat for any particular case, it is better, therefore, to make one with uncrossed arms.
-This form of seat is that known as the "sedan-chair" or the "dandy-chair," and, though it looks a little complicated (Fig. 38), can easily be made as follows :- Let the two bearers stand face to face, each grasping the middle of his right fore-arm with his left hand, the backs of the hands upward; then let each bearer grasp the middle of the other's left fore-arm with his right hand, the backs of the hands-I repeat-upwards, and the chair is complete.
-A four-handed seat made in this way is comfortable and also secure, providing that the patient can further support and steady himself by putting his arms around the necks of his helpers (Fig. 39).
+This form of seat is that known as the "sedan-chair" or the "dandy-chair," and, though it looks a little complicated (Fig. 38), can easily be made as follows:- Let the two bearers stand face to face, each grasping the middle of his right fore-arm with his left hand, the backs of the hands upward; then let each bearer grasp the middle of the backs of the other's left fore-arm with his right hand, the backs of the backs of the other's left fore-arm with his right hand, the backs of the backs bearer grasp the middle of the backs of the backs backs of the backs bac hands-I repeat-upwards, and the chair is complete.
+A' four handed seat made in this way is comfortable and also secure, providing that the patient can further support and steady himself by putting his arms around the necks of his helpers (Fig. 39).
 The weight of the patient, too, by this arrangement of the bearers' arms, can easily be borne.